robert-westenberger/knowledgebase/home.md

 [Todo](/todo)

 ## Diary
-**5-25** 10 - 12 Reading on relations (How to Prove It 2nd ed) and exercises 1-4.
+**5-26** 10 - 12 Reading on composition of relations.
+Did exercise 4 in How to Prove it 2nd Ed.
+Tomorrow, go over exercise 7 **5-25** 10 - 12 Reading on relations (How to Prove It 2nd ed) and exercises 1-4.
 Need a better understanding on composition of a relation with its inverse(4b).
 **5-24** 10 - 12 Reading on relations (Book of Proof 2nd ed) pp 176
 **5-18** 10 - 12 Reading on relations (Book of Proof)